BillLoic/100K-digit-of-pi/README.md

-# 100K digit of pi
+# 1 million digit of pi

 Result calculate with sympy <a href="https://sympy.org">Sympy original website<a/>